iobis/manual/examples.md

 **extendedMeasurementOrFact (eMoF) extension:**

 The eMoF table contains the measurement information and data of each occurrence.
-This extension is also linked to the Event core using the `eventID`, and linked to the Occurrence table using the `occurrenceID`.
+This extension is linked to the Event core using the `eventID`, and linked to the Occurrence table using the `occurrenceID`.
 The various measurements are populated with `measurementType`, `measurementTypeID`, `measurementUnit`, `measurementUnitID`, `measurementValue`, `measurementValueID`, `measurementAccuracy`, `measurementMethod`, `measurementDeterminedBy` and `measurementDeterminedDate`.
-The example dataset of [Seagrass Monitoring at Chengue Bay, Colombia](http://ipt.iobis.org/caribbeanobis/resource?r=seagrasssurvey_colombia) recorded a number of measurements and can be used as an example of how to populate the respective fields.
-Other possible `measurementTypes` not captured in this example may include percent cover, canopy height, and of course any other biotic/abiotic measurements.
+The example dataset [Seagrass Monitoring at Chengue Bay, Colombia](http://ipt.iobis.org/caribbeanobis/resource?r=seagrasssurvey_colombia) recorded a number of measurements and can be used as an example of how to populate the respective fields.
+Other possible `measurementTypes` not captured in this example may include habitat, percent cover, canopy height, and of course any other biotic/abiotic measurements.

 | eventID                  | occurrenceID                | measurementID                               | measurementType                       | measurementTypeID                                        | measurementValue | measurementUnit         | measurementUnitID                                    |
 |--------------------------|-----------------------------|---------------------------------------------|---------------------------------------|----------------------------------------------------------|------------------|-------------------------|------------------------------------------------------|